 I’m moving my body.

-In addition to walking and hiking outside, I’m swimming and doing yoga.
-Stretching our muscles helps to release pent up tension in the body.
+In addition to walking and hiking outside, I’m swimming and do yoga.
+Stretching our muscles helps to release pent-up tension in the body.
 I’m setting small, manageable personal goals for these activities to even further flex my goal-setting and achieving abilities.
-This in turn, helps me have a goal-oriented mindset, which carries over into my work and ability to complete tasks on deadlines, despite the heaviness of the current global situation.
+This, in turn, helps me have a goal-oriented mindset, which carries over into my work and ability to complete tasks on deadlines, despite the heaviness of the current global situation.

 How are you staying focused during the pandemic?
 Are you still managing to do creative work?
 Let’s help each other out and chat about this topic!
 Comment below.